DanielTobs/SimpleSnap/README.md

 - **User-Friendly Panel**: Access all options conveniently within a dedicated panel in the 3D view.

+- **Enable Floor Selection**: Option to snap selected objects to a specific target floor object, providing more control over placement.

 ## Installation

 1. Click the green button **Code > Download Zip** to download the add-on to your computer.